 Security Council Press Statement on Attack against United Nations Organization Stabilization Mission in Democratic Republic of Congo

-The following Security Council press statement was issued today by Council President Michel Xavier Biang (Gabon):
+The following Security Council press statement was issued today by Council President Vanessa Frazier (Malta):

-The members of the Security Council strongly condemned the attack on the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) that occurred on 30 September 2022 in South Kivu, which resulted in the death of one peacekeeper from Pakistan.
+The members of the Security Council strongly condemned the attack against a helicopter of the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) that occurred on 5 February in North Kivu, which resulted in the death of one peacekeeper from South Africa and in the injury of another peacekeeper.

-The members of the Security Council expressed their deepest condolences to the family of the victim and to Pakistan.
+The members of the Security Council expressed their deepest condolences to the family of the victim and to South Africa.
 They also expressed their condolences to the United Nations.
+They wished the injured peacekeeper a speedy recovery.

-The members of the Security Council expressed concern at the increase of armed group activity in the eastern provinces of the Democratic Republic of the Congo.
+The members of the Security Council strongly condemned the increase of armed group activity in the eastern provinces of the Democratic Republic of the Congo.
 They reiterated their condemnation of all armed groups operating in the country.
 They called on all actors to end violence and their violations and abuse of international human rights and international humanitarian law.

-The members of the Security Council stressed the importance of MONUSCO having the necessary capacities to fulfil its mandate and promote, including by taking additional measures as appropriate, the safety and security of the United Nations peacekeepers and its operations, pursuant to relevant Security Council resolutions.
-They underscored that the primary responsibility for the safety and security of United Nations personnel and assets rests with host States and highlighted the importance of engagements and continued communications between MONUSCO and the Congolese Government in this regard, including the efforts to proactively enhance the understanding of MONUSCO’s mandate among the local population, counter disinformation and misinformation and garner trust of the local population.
+The members of the Security Council stressed the importance of MONUSCO having the necessary capacities to fulfil its mandate and promote, including by taking additional measures as appropriate, the safety and security of the United Nations peacekeepers and its operations, consistent with relevant Security Council resolutions.
+They underscored that the primary responsibility for the safety and security of United Nations personnel and assets rests with host States and highlighted the importance of engagements and continued communications between MONUSCO and the Congolese Government in this regard.